jgardner1/Industry/DESIGN.md

 * Emotional Strength
 * Relationship Strength

+Personality Traits: Affects preferences.
+Much like the sims, people can have a few personality traits.
+Unlike the sims, they can only have 1 or 2 and rarely 3.

 Skills: One for each activity, individuals can get more experience with an activity and get good at it.
 Or they can be trained or read books or think about it and get good at it.
 Combining all of these together leads to the